Home Page

 God chose to place His name.
 The animals eaten were firstborns taken

-immediately prior to the start of the 15th day.
-To participate in this
+for the start of this Passover service.
+To participate in this ceremony

 This 14th Passover initiated a period of seven nights of feasting,